It’s an age-old tale. You open up a credit card, get a little too eager to use it, and then find yourself unable to make payments on it.

 What Happens if Capital One Sends a Bill to Collections?

-One of the worst possible things to have on your credit report is a charge off, which means that Capital One has sold the debt to a collection agency.
+One of the worst possible things to have on your credit report is a charge off, which means that Capital One has sold your credit card balance to a collection agency.

-Capital One will almost always send the bill to collections, which means that Capital One still technically owns the debt.
-You will likely need to deal with them directly in order to remove the entry from your credit report.
+Capital One will almost always send the bill to collections, which means that Capital One still technically owns the consumer debt.

 To find out if Capital One has charged off your debt or sent it to collections, you will need to acquire a copy of your credit report.

-Collections accounts can remain on your credit report for up to 7 years, even after paying them off, so it’s imperative that you deal with them as soon as possible.
+Collection accounts can remain on your credit report for up to 7 years, even after paying them off, so it’s imperative that you deal with them as soon as possible.

 How to Remove Capital One Collections from Your Credit Report

 Removing a collection account from your credit report can prevent headaches when it comes time to make large financial decisions.
-Follow these steps to deal with Capital One collections and remove the account from your credit report.

 Request Goodwill Deletion from Capital One

 If you have already paid off the debt and would like for the entry to be removed, asking Capital One directly can sometimes yield results without the frustrating back and forth.

-While a collection agency is more likely delete a collection report if you missed your bill for a special circumstance, lying to them will not make your life any easier.
+While a collection agency is more likely to delete a collection report if you missed your bill for a special circumstance, lying to them will not make your life any easier.
 If fact, it may work against you.

 Again, this will typically only work if you have already paid off your debt.
 If you haven’t made any payments, your request will likely be ignored.

-Make a Pay-To-Delete Agreement
+Make a Pay-For-Delete Agreement

-If you are unable to make a goodwill agreement with Capital One, you will need to work out a pay-to-delete agreement with them.
+If you are unable to make a goodwill agreement with Capital One, you will need to work out a pay-for-delete agreement with them.

-A pay-to-delete agreement offers payment on your debt in exchange for the collections account to be removed from your credit report.
+A pay-for-delete agreement offers payment on your debt in exchange for the collections account to be removed from your credit report.